Privacy notice housing fraud

 When we speak to you we’ll ask for the information shown below.
 Essential information is marked with a *

-- Revenues and Benefits Fraud Team.
-If we believe you have claimed Council Tax Reduction you are not entitled to we will contact this team.
-We have a duty to do this under the Council Tax Reduction Scheme (Detection of Fraud and Enforcement) (England) Regulations 2013.
-We will also notify them if we believe you have claimed Housing Benefit you are not entitled to.
-We have a legal duty to do this under the Social Security Administration Act 1992.
+- if we believe you have claimed Council Tax Reduction or Housing Benefit you are not entitled to we will contact the Revenues and Benefits Fraud Team as we have a duty to do this under the Council Tax Reduction Scheme (Detection of Fraud and Enforcement) (England) Regulations 2013 and the Social Security Administration Act 1992

 The information you provide is used for us to execute our public duty under:

-- The Housing Act 1996
+- the Housing Act 1996

-- The Prevention of Social Housing Fraud (Power to Require Information) (England) Regulations 2014
+- the Prevention of Social Housing Fraud (Power to Require Information) (England) Regulations 2014

 - Council Tax Reduction Scheme (Detection of Fraud and Enforcement) (England) Regulations 2013

 How long we keep your information